From Fascism to Feminism, here are four interpretations of Margaret Atwood’s The Handmaid’s Tale.

 Her fault, her fault, we chant in unison.”

-The commanders wives are complicit in this mistreated.
-They’re happy to usurp pregnancy and erase the handmaids from their own bodies.
+The commanders wives are complicit in this abuse.
+They usurp pregnancy and erase the handmaids from their own bodies.
 They steal their children, then use them as tokens.
-“Maybe I could get something for you,” Serena offers:
+Hence Serena’s deal to Offred:

 “A picture,” she says, as if offering me some juvenile treat, an ice cream, a trip to the zoo.
 I look up at her again, puzzled.